Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 select count(*) from CC_TRANS_STAGING_VIEW_STREAM;
 select * from CC_TRANS_STAGING_VIEW_STREAM limit 10;
 ```
-Note:  Note we are populating the Stream with the all current rows in the table.
+Note:  We are populating the Stream with the all current rows in the table.
 Querying the Stream does not consume it.
 But, something that is in a transaction (auto or manual committed) will consume the records in the stream for exactly-once change pattern.

 ### j) Create Analytical table (normalized) for transformation (ELT) and easier user consumption (Staging table for landing can then be purged after X days)
 ```